tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

 ### Creating the Deployment Jobs

-To start with I create the empty &#8220;ASPNet MVC Music Store Deploy to QA&#8221; and &#8220;ASPNet MVC Music Store Deploy to Production&#8221; jobs in Jenkins.
-Returning to the Automated Interface job, I set the &#8220;Manually Execute Downstream Project&#8221; to my new QA job.
+To start with I create the empty “ASPNet MVC Music Store Deploy to QA” and “ASPNet MVC Music Store Deploy to Production” jobs in Jenkins.
+Returning to the Automated Interface job, I set the “Manually Execute Downstream Project” to my new QA job.
 In the QA job, I set the value to my Production job.

-And I check twitter in both, because it&#8217;s fun to see all the tweets.
+And I check twitter in both, because it's fun to see all the tweets.

-Now, either because the environment variables are passed from the first job to all subsequent jobs or because there&#8217;s some magic that happens when a build triggers a second one, I still have access to &#8220;SOURCE\_BUILD\_NUMBER&#8221; with the CI job&#8217;s build number.
+Now, either because the environment variables are passed from the first job to all subsequent jobs or because there's some magic that happens when a build triggers a second one, I still have access to “SOURCE\_BUILD\_NUMBER” with the CI job's build number.
 This is good, because I can use almost exactly the same settings as the relevant steps in the Interface test job to build out these two new jobs:

   * Windows Batch Step to delete local files: del /s /q *
   * Copy Artifacts from another project, by number using SOURCE\_BUILD\_NUMBER